ZuowenWang0000/GRUBERT-A-GRU-Based-Method-to-Fuse-BERT-Hidden-Layers-for-Twitter-sentiment-analysis/README.md

 ```
 ./predict.sh --config config/the_experiment_config_file.json --checkpoint_path /cluster/scratch/hoffmannthebestman/log_dir/bert_mix_seed0/checkpoint_han_2.tar --predict-file ./pred_bert_mix_s0.csv
 ```

+# Majority Voting
+The code for majority voting is in `maj_vote.py`.
+The file must be manually modified with the names of the prediction files to do majority voting on.

 # Configuration Files
 A typical configuration file to control the model type, model parameter and experiment environment looks as follows: